CHT2520/oop-php-namespacing/namespacing-notes.md

 # Organising classes, namespacing and autoloading

 ## Including classes
 So far when writing OOP PHP code we have placed the class definition and code that uses the class (client code) in the same file.
-Here's an example from the first practical session:
+Here's an example from the first OOP practical:
 ```php
 //class
 class Student{